 Discount rate represents the current market assessment of the risks specific to UPMC, taking into consideration the time value of money.
 The discount rate calculation is based on the specific circumstances of UPMC and is derived from its WACC.
 The WACC takes into account both debt and equity.
 The cost of equity is derived from the expected return on investment by UPMC's investors.
 The cost of debt is based on the risk free market rate available in the market.
 Specific risk is incorporated by applying individual beta factors are evaluated annually based on publicly available market data.
 Adjustments to the discount rate are made to factor in the specific amount and timing of the future tax flows in order to reflect a pre-tax discount rate.
-The pre-tax discount rates used is 15.80% as at December 31, 2020 and 2019.
+The pre-tax discount rates used are 8.17% and 15.8% as at December 31, 2021 and 2020, respectively.